Inter-Agent Communication

 Agent Communication

 In Strata AI, agents interact by exchanging messages, ensuring an efficient flow of tasks and data between components.
-This communication is managed through the Message class and the publish_message capability provided by the Environment.
+This communication is managed through the Message

 Key Concepts

-• Agents subscribe to messages based on the cause_by attribute.
+attribute.
 This ensures each agent only receives relevant tasks or data.

-• The Environment object handles broadcasting messages to agents, respecting their subscription requirements.
+object handles broadcasting messages to agents, respecting their subscription requirements.

 Message Class